Tyler Bertuzzi

-Tyler Bertuzzi (born February 24, 1995) is a Canadian professional hockey left winger for the Chicago Blackhawks of the National Hockey League (NHL).
+Tyler Bertuzzi (born February 24, 1995) is a Canadian professional ice hockey player who is a left winger and alternate captain for the Chicago Blackhawks of the National Hockey League (NHL).
 Bertuzzi was drafted 58th overall by the Detroit Red Wings in the 2013 NHL entry draft.
 He has also previously played for the Boston Bruins and Toronto Maple Leafs.

 Playing career

 Junior

 Bertuzzi was drafted by the Guelph Storm of the Ontario Hockey League (OHL) in the fourth round, 78th overall, of the 2011 OHL entry draft.
 In his first full year in the OHL with Guelph during the 2011–12 season, Bertuzzi played in 61 games, scoring six goals.
 He had six fights in his first nine games, becoming known as someone who played tough.
 Bertuzzi played in all six of Guelph's playoff games, finishing the series with two assists.

 During the 2012–13 season, Bertuzzi had 13 goals and had nine assists in 43 games.
 Bertuzzi played in all five playoff games with Guelph, finishing with no points and 14 penalty minutes.
 He missed 25 to games to shoulder, neck and head injuries.
 During the 2013–14 season, Bertuzzi only played in 29 games, missing significant time with the same injuries to his head, neck and shoulder that were aggravated in a game on December 8, 2013.
 He finished the season with 10 goals and 25 assists, rejoining the Storm in the playoffs capture the J. Ross Robertson Cup as OHL champions.
 Guelph played 18 playoff games, with Bertuzzi playing in all, scoring ten goals, seven assists, and a +24 rating.
 As champions, the Storm were invited to the Canadian Hockey League's 2014 Memorial Cup tournament.
 Bertuzzi led the Memorial Cup with five goals in four games, as the Storm made the final, but lost to the Edmonton Oil Kings to finish second in the tournament.

 During the 2014–15 season, Bertuzzi was named an assistant captain of the Storm.
 He had his best season of his junior career, leading Guelph in scoring with 98 points while playing in all of the team's 68 games, finishing tenth in the league in scoring.
 Through nine games in the playoffs, Bertuzzi tied the team in scoring with six goals and eight points.
 Bertuzzi was named to the OHL's Second All-Star Team in 2015.